vchs/heroapp_TeenyURL/README.md

 VCAP_SERVICES='{ "redis": [{"name": "teenyurl-redis-cache", "credentials": { "host": "YOUR_REDIS_HOST", "port": YOUR_REDIS_PORT, "password": "YOUR_REDIS_PASSWORD" } }] }' ./test.sh
 ```

-Please be noted: `VCAP_SERVICES` is an hash in JSON, to enable functional tests for `RedisCacheProvider` the element with `teenyurl-redis-cache` as `name` should be present.
+Please be noted: `VCAP_SERVICES` is an hash in JSON.
+To enable functional tests for `RedisCacheProvider` the element with `name` prefixed with `teenyurl-redis-cache` should be present.

-### Functional Tests for PostgreSQL Database Wrapper
+#### Functional Tests for PostgreSQL Database Wrapper

 To enable functional tests for `PostgreSQL`, set environment variable `VCAP_SERVICES` to be